 Sony recently unveiled an all-you-can-play subscription plan that gives you access to every game on the network for $20 per month.
 Unfortunately, not every game on PlayStation Now is included in the subscription model, meaning you may have to pay an outlandish fee to stream your favorite game while others may not.

 Online TV will soon have a new home on PlayStation.
 A new service called PlayStation Vue hasn't received much attention from the media, but it could be the final piece in the puzzle for PlayStation 4.
 Like Sling TV, Vue is a cable TV-alternative that gives you many of the same channels as the mainstream providers but with no contract or excess equipment.

-The service has only launched in three US cities - New York City, Chicago, Philadelphia, Los Angeles, San Francisco, Dallas and Miami - but should roll out quickly to other major metropolitan areas.
+The service has launched in seven US cities - New York City, Chicago, Philadelphia, Los Angeles, San Francisco, Dallas and Miami - but should roll out quickly to other major metropolitan areas.
 The key differences between it and the competition are its ability to recommend content and store any number of shows in the cloud for a 30-day period.

 Sharing gameplay videos

 If the PlayStation 4 will be remembered for one thing, it will be its integration into this decade's "share everything" culture.
 Sharing in-game photos and videos have been a feature since console launch and the size and scope of its abilities have only grown in time.

 One year ago, sharing videos and screens was limited to social networks and the PSN.
 Now, if you want to upload your video to YouTube or edit it in the PS4's basic video editor, Share Play, that's no problem.
 In a perfect world we'd be able to plug in a thumb drive and grab the raw video but, in the meantime at least, that's not allowed.
 But perhaps that will change in year two.